20 Apr 2021

 DfE Review of Level 2 qualifications

-In the foreword of the newly published call for evidence on Level 2 qualifications, the Parliamentary Under Secretary of State for Skills and Apprenticeships writes:
+In the foreword of the call for evidence on Level 2 qualifications, the Parliamentary Under Secretary of State for Skills and Apprenticeships wrote:

 "Too many study programmes and qualifications at Level 2 and below do not have clear progression routes to further education or employment.
 They are not allowing the diverse range of students they serve, including some of the most vulnerable or those with special educational needs, learning difficulties or disabilities, to fulfil their potential."

 Key points of note from the call for evidence

 - There are around 8,000 level 2 and below qualifications across a wide range of subject sector areas, but many have low or no demand.

 - Level 2 and below consists of level 2, level 1 and entry level.
 Functional Skills qualifications and GCSEs – both out of scope of the review – represent a small number of qualifications at level 2 and below (2% each).
 However, they account for 32% and 15% respectively of all post-16 level 2 and below enrolments.